 In the 1920’s Berlin was a bastion of LGBT+ culture, and a century later it’s taken up that mantle again.
-Germany’s largest city has huge number of gay and queer friendly establishments dotted throughout equally friendly neighbourhoods.
+Germany’s largest city has a huge number of gay and queer friendly establishments dotted throughout equally friendly neighbourhoods.
 Beyond the usual bars, clubs, and places to stay, there’s also a lot of LGBT+ cultural touchstones, from the Gay Museum to plaques and other sites memorialising the LGBT+ people who lived and died in the city.
 Whether you’re looking to hit up the famous gay clubs in Berlin or want to learn more about the queer history of this sprawling city, then read ahead for our guide to LGBT+ Berlin.

 Schwules Museum